Transit bus: Developments

-Electric buses are becoming common in some places.
-Pictured is an example from Toronto.
+Battery electric buses are in widespread service across the world.
+Pictured is a Yutong E12 in Zhengzhou.

 Due to their public transport role, transit buses were the first type of bus to benefit from low-floor technology, in response to a demand for equal access public service provision.
 Transit buses are also now subject to various disability discrimination acts in several jurisdictions which dictate various design features also applied to other vehicles in some cases.

 Due to the high number of high-profile urban operations, transit buses are at the forefront of bus electrification, with hybrid electric bus, all-electric bus and fuel cell bus development and testing aimed at reducing fuel usage, shift to green electricity and decreasing environmental impact.